oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 ## Create Persistent Entities and DAO's
 **TIP:** use `git checkout entities` to skip this section

-OK, now let's do real work.
+OK, now let's do some real work.

 First of all, let's look at this tutorial's schema.
 It has two entities: